chinamike65/hugo-tuolesi/content/book3/book3en.md

 Three Principal Aspects of the Path (Part 1 - Lower Scope)

-Ngawang Gyatso Vajra Guru explained:
+Ngawang Gyatso Vajra Guru begins:

 I pay homage to the Great Masters and all the Buddhas and Bodhisattvas!